jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 An example of this freedom is celebrities.
 We'll always celebrate the people we look up to.
 In the Industrial Age society, our stars were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
 Which also means we celebrate who we wish to.
 Heck, with no gates to overcome, anyone can be a musician, artist, comedian, or "celebrity."
-Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, Linus Tech Tips, Kings and Generals,  Historia Civilis, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky.
+Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, Linus Tech Tips, Kings and Generals,  Historia Civilis, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Traversy Media, Taylor Tries, Dr. Becky.
 I celebrete them because they're real people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebrity," ask yourself if they're one of yours.
 Modern technology gives you that power.